Domestic Violence Attorney

 Awareness about domestic violence has increased in recent years.
 Florida's lawmakers and courts have responded to address the kind of abuse that often occurs in a private setting.
 The Florida Statutes (§ 741.2901) refer to domestic violence "as a criminal act rather than a private matter."
+The criminal attorneys at Miami law firm Hubbs Law are experienced in domestic violence defense and know how domestic violence charges can impact a person’s life.

 According to the Florida Department of Law Enforcement, 106,882 domestic violence crimes were reported in Florida in 2014, resulting in 64,460 arrests.
 In Miami-Dade County alone, there were 9,811 domestic violence incidents reported that year, nearly one-tenth of all incidents statewide and more than any other county in the state.